rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Downloading_Data/Downloading_Sessions_from_CNDA.md

   <div style="clear:both"></div>

 - Sign in using your CNDA username and password.
-- When we migrate to CNDA2, you will have to make and use a Alias Token and Secret to log in.
+- When we migrate to CNDA2, you will have to make and use an Alias Token and Secret to log in.
 - After login ,click **Monitor Transfers** to return to the Download area.

   ![return to monitor transfers](images/DwnldMulimg14.jpg)

   <div style="clear:both"></div>

+**Download via Script**

+- If you need to automate downloads or pull sessions as part of a larger pipeline, see [Downloading Sessions via Script](https://cnda-help.wustl.edu/CNDA_User_Guide_and_Tutorials/Downloading_Data/Downloading_Sessions_via_Script.html).
+- This method uses the XNAT REST API directly.